The UK cost of living is at its highest rate in decades, as inflation has hit a 40-year peak.

 But to put these rises in perspective, they are still well above where food price inflation (or rather, deflation) was last year, when prices were falling back 0.5% on average.

 While the CPI is the UK’s official benchmark of inflation, there are other trackers of how much food prices have gone up by.

-Recent research by consumer watchdog Which? also found prices of some key food and drink items had rocketed since the Covid pandemic.
+Research by consumer watchdog Which? also found prices of some key food and drink items had rocketed since the Covid pandemic.

 Will food prices continue to rise this year?

 According to the BRC’s data partner for its tracker - NielsenIQ - food price rises will continue until at least 2023.

 “Inflation continues to accelerate and shoppers are already cautious about how much they spend on groceries, with a fall in volume sales at supermarkets in recent months,” said Mike Watkins, head of retailer and business insight at the data analytics firm.